Perennials/logging-node/README.md

 - Keep memory stats somehow?
 - Keep timings of the requests.
 &nbsp;
+- The `Unchunker` should be over FileRecord, not over `DeferredRecord`.
+This way unchunking will take place only when flushing.
+This will improve performance in the case of `LOG_ALL_ON_ERROR`.
-- Right now LoggedHttpApp.close() closes the server and if there are unflushed deferred records and they are not of process of being flushed (i.e. there are no io operations in node's queue), node will exit and the logging will be lost.
+- Right now `LoggedHttpApp.close()` closes the server and if there are unflushed deferred records and they are not of process of being flushed (i.e. there are no io operations in node's queue), node will exit and the logging will be lost.
 This is inconsistent because if there is opened record the app will not close until the record is closed.
-- Would be cool to have BlackHole logging classes.
+- Would be cool to have `BlackHole` logging classes.
 &nbsp;
 - Split docs into different files?
 This one is too long.